AI-accelerated Discovery of Altermagnetic Materials: Discussion

 \section{Discussion}

 AI approaches have shown ground-breaking capabilities in the discovery of materials in a large search space.
-An intractable challenge faced by AI lies in the shortage of sufficient labels or positive samples, e.g., in the case of the discovery of altermagnetic materials.
-We herein introduced an AI search engine that combines pre-trained crystal models~(GNN pre-training and optimal transport theory) and physics-based methods~(symmetry analysis and first-principles electronic structure calculations) to discover new altermagnetic materials with specific properties under highly limited labeled sample conditions.
-Among 91,649 possible candidates, we identified 25 new altermagnetic materials covering metal, semiconductor, and insulator, based on only 14 positive samples.
-We observed various novel physical properties in these newly discovered altermagnetic materials, e.g., anomalous Hall effect, anomalous Kerr effect, and topological property.
-It is noted that 8 out of these 25 altermagnetic materials are $i$-wave types, which are discovered for the first time essentially filling a gap in the literature.
+An intractable challenge faced by AI lies in the shortage of sufficient labels or positive samples, \emph{e.g.}, in the case of the discovery of altermagnetic materials.
+We herein introduced an AI search engine that combines pre-trained crystal models~(GNN pre-training and optimal transport theory) and physics-based methods~(symmetry analysis and first-principles electronic structure calculations) to discover new altermagnetic materials with specific properties under minimal labeled sample conditions.
+Among 91,649 possible candidates, we identified 50 new altermagnetic materials covering metal, semiconductor, and insulator.
+Meanwhile, the proposed AI search engine also has the few-shot learning ability.
+For example, it is capable of predicting 25 altermagnetic materials only based on 14 positive samples (see {Supplementary Appendix Note C}).
+We observed various novel physical properties in these newly discovered altermagnetic materials, \emph{e.g.}, anomalous Hall effect, anomalous Kerr effect, and topological property.
+It is noted that 4 out of these 50 altermagnetic materials are $i$-wave types, which are discovered for the first time filling a gap in the literature.
 We demonstrate that the AI search engine is capable of uncovering a set of altermagnetic materials with unique properties, highlighting its potential for accelerated discovery of the materials with targeting properties.